aneoconsulting/ArmoniK/.docs/content/user-guide/golden-rules.md

 ### Application Principles
   - Jobs should avoid accessing external storage system during execution.
 If required, use a dedicated Object Storage plug-in to manage the connection to you external storage system.
   - Workers can maintain a state; however, you cannot rely on its availability.
 Tasks must be designed to reconstruct the state when required.
 Therefore, no application should assume direct access to the compute nodes.
   - Workers can maintain a state; however, you cannot rely on its availability.
 Tasks must be designed to reconstruct the state when necessary.
-Consequently, no application data should be stored on local disks.
+Consequently and whenever possible, no application data should be stored on local disks.
 Instead, temporary results should be returned to ArmoniK as the output of the task.
   - No task-to-task communication  can be guaranteed.
 Tasks should not assume that other tasks are running concurrently and should not attempt to communicate with one another.

 ### Application Rules